MicrosoftDocs/azure-dev-docs/articles/ansible/key-vault-configure-vm-security.md

     az account show --subscription "<Subscription>" --query tenantId
     ```

-1. If you do not have a service principal for the Azure subscription. [create an Azure service principal with the Azure CLI](/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).
+1. If you don't have a service principal for the Azure subscription. [create an Azure service principal with the Azure CLI](/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).
 From the command's output, make note of the **appId** value.

 1. Get the object ID of the service principal using the `az ad sp show` command.
 For the `<ApplicationID>` placeholder, specify the service principal appId.
 The `--query` parameter indicates which value to print to *stdout*.
 In this case, it's the service principal object ID.